fsavje/math-with-slack/README.md

 # Rendered math (MathJax) with Slack's desktop client

 [Slack](https://slack.com) does not display rendered math.
-This script injects [MathJax](https://www.mathjax.org) into Slack's desktop client, which allows you to write both nice-looking inline- and display-style math.
+This script injects [MathJax](https://www.mathjax.org) into Slack's desktop client, which allows you to write nice-looking inline- and display-style math using familiar TeX/LaTeX syntax.
 You can also edit equations after you've posted them.

 ![Math Slack Example](math-slack.gif "Amazing maths!")